 Tolerance of those Different Faiths and Beliefs

-Bodsham is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting diversity within the children.
-Our RE and PHSE teaching reinforce the teaching and tolerance of other faiths.
+Saltwood is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting diversity within the children.
+Our RE and RHSE teaching celebrates those with protected characteristics.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-We have a display board in school that celebrates the different cultrues within our school community.
 At Bodsham we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.